werf/werf/docs/pages/guides/gitlab_ci_cd_integration.md

 There is a `cleanup` stage in the `.gitlab-ci.yml` file for the cleanup process.

-To use cleanup you should create `Personal Access Token` with necessary rights and login to the docker registy with it before cleanup.
+To use cleanup you should create `Personal Access Token` with necessary rights and login to the docker registry with it before cleanup.

 For demo project simply create `Personal Access Token` for your account.
 To do this, in GitLab go to your settings, then open `Access Token` section.
 Fill token name, make check in Scope on `api` and click `Create personal access token` — you'll get the `Personal Access Token`.